jagcha/scan-change/README.md

 For other situations, you may want to tune each parameter `w1_width`, `w2_width`, `w3_width`, `slide`, and `ath`, `rth` to match your needs.

 This repository is just a starting point, not a finished recipe.
-Feel free to adapt it to your own context, and I encourage you to use one of the rarest senses sometimes found in science: common sense.
+Feel free to adapt it to your own context, using the rarest sense of all: common sense.

 ## References